Pat Griskus Olympic Triathlon Course Information & Maps

 This is a technical and challenging bike course.
 Use caution and good judgment at all times.

 First six miles downhills & flats.
 It’s Hammertime! – Bikes will leave through the main driveway of the park and turn right onto route 64.
 You’ll follow the same course as the sprint for the first two turns; a right onto Rt.
 64 out of the park and a right onto Tuttle Road.
 Tuttle becomes White Deer Rocks Road at the Cat Swamp junction.
 Then it’s a bit of a hairy descent, dropping away to the left down White Deer Rocks.
-(Instead of the ‘S’ turn on the sprint course, you will go down the hill, to the left) This is still White Deer Rocks Road.
+This is still White Deer Rocks Road.
 I ride this road often in training and I think it is safe to say that it requires brake usage.
 Please, DO NOT put your fellow competitors in jeopardy through this fast downhill section.
 There are a few turns on this descent, so be alert and ready to react.
 Slower descenders stay RIGHT and allow competitors to pass.
 We’ll most likely have traffic limited to only local residents through some of these side roads, but be alert for cars at all times.
 Officially, you will be sharing the road with cars for the entire course.

-It’s a slight uphill to the RIGHT onto Old Middle Road.
+It’s a slight uphill to the LEFT onto Old Middle Road.
+(NEW SPRINT OPTION – BIKES TURN RIGHT ONTO MIDDLE RD TURNPIKE!)
 Volunteers will be in place to point the way and course markings will be in place.
-A left onto Middle Road Tnpk will bring you to Rt.
-6. RIGHT onto Route 6.
-LEFT onto Quassuk Rd.
-RIGHT onto Route 47.
+A RIGHT onto Pleasant St will bring you to the intersectin of Rt.
+6 / Rt 47 .
+STRAIGHT across intesection onto Route 47.

 Run Course Directions